kaizhu256/node-github-crud/README.md

 # github-crud
-this zero-dependency package will provide a simple cli tool to PUT / GET / DELETE github files
+this zero-dependency package will provide a simple cli-tool to PUT / GET / DELETE github files

 # live web demo
 - none